Syntax Highlighting - User Defined Languages

 • User Language pulldown lists all the existing UDL will allow you to select the UDL you would like to edit or examine.
 There is a special entry for the default UDL, called User Defined Language here (though it shows up in the Notepad++ Languages menu as User-Defined), which can be used as a template for other UDL.

-• Create New will copy the default User Defined Language stylings and rules to a new name.
+• Create new… will copy the default User Defined Language stylings and rules to a new name.

-• Save As will copy the currently-selected UDL, with all its stylings and rules, to a new name.
+• Save as… will copy the currently-selected UDL, with all its stylings and rules, to a new name.

 • Import… will import a UDL XML file into your current instance (see below).